DFFlanders/cloud-app-labs/README.md

 ![openstack summit barcelona](https://www.sebastien-han.fr/blog/images/openstack-summit-2016-barcelona.jpg)

-Welcome to the OpenStack Summit (the following 'cloud app labs' are part of the growing OpenStack Applicaiton Academy and will be located in the Summit Marketplace aka Expo Hall)!
-This repository contains a series of 'cloud app labs' to help you get started with becoming a cloud application engineer (the future of app development!).
+Welcome to the OpenStack Summit.
+The following 'cloud app labs' are part of the growing 'OpenStack Applicaiton Academy' and will be located in the Summit Marketplace aka Expo Hall.
+This repository contains a series of 'cloud app labs' to help you get started with becoming a cloud application engineer - the future of app development.

 Overall Learning Objectives (by completing these labs you will know how to...)
  - [x] work as part of a cloud app team, whose collaboration with one another is paramount for success.